automatically generated captions

 00:55:17 Rhinoceros and the reason I like rhinoceroses is it's not a particularly bright animal

-00:55:23 and it solves problems by going through the problems country while you go through the country well you don't go around
+00:55:23 and it solves problems by going through the problems.
+Concrete wall you go through the concrete wall you don't go around

-00:55:28 the country well and I feel emotional can ship with that
+00:55:28 the concrete wall and I feel an emotional kinship with that

-00:55:32 and then these are so beautiful these animals there you know not maybe to you and to me but to their mothers
+00:55:32 and then these are so beautiful these animals they are you know not maybe to you and to me but to their mothers

-00:55:42 and so I feel I fit in that category too so I'm I'm I'm for both of these animals if you look around to look at your
+00:55:42 and so I feel I fit in that category too so I'm I'm I'm for both of these animals. if you look around and you look at your

-00:55:50 colleagues new you see other animals in the natural I do I do I do I do
+00:55:50 colleagues do you see other animals in the natural I do I do I do I do

-00:55:55 and they run all the way from the most glorious of creatures to others I have.
+00:55:55 and they run all the way from the most glorious of creatures to others.

-00:56:00 One it would be impolite to make that that two column yes to call an.
-Excel spreadsheet but it's there.
+00:56:00 One it would be impolite to make that that two column yes two column Excel spreadsheet but it's there.

 00:56:11 An issue which is an interesting one about which we haven't talked is the division between science and engineering